 Persistence of energy savings is an additional uncertainty when considering the impact of HEMS on grid integration.
-There is clear potential for homeowners to begin disabling or overriding the energy management functions if they result in inconvenience or discomfort.
+There is clear potential for homeowners to begin disabling or overriding the energy management functions if they result in inconvenience or discomfort, as indicated by the Evergreen Economics survey (Evergreen Economics 2020).
 They may also replace components or the whole system as new technologies appear on the market.
 Even if homeowners are happy with the performance of a system, its useful life is unlikely to exceed five to ten years due to technology obsolescence.